 Upon graduation or even until today, most of us think that success in a career will be defined by three obvious recognition: getting salary raises, promotion, and big bonuses.
 And finally, move on to the next ‘what-so-called’ career journey and continuing that ‘success’ cycle (with nicer titles, of course).
-Yet, do you think all of that truly represent your definition of success?
+However, have you ever thought whether all of those truly represent your definition of success?

 The key to living your own success is to first acknowledge that you’re unique, valuable and most importantly, not less-than the others.
 You have to realize that when it comes to career or life or anything, knowing your own terms (re: guiding principles and core values) is crucial.

-Here are some ways to discover your own terms in life (so that people can’t walk all over you):
+Here are some ways to discover your own definition of success in life (so that people can’t walk all over you):

 Mantra #1: “To me my career to yours your career“